 Our advice is constantly reviewed as the pandemic situation evolves.

 Whilst we have tried to ensure that the information on this page is complete, please report a concern if you feel anything is omitted or inaccurate.

 To see our professional guidance summaries for other clinical areas, click here

 Advice in this area includes:

-Royal College of Obstericians and Gynaecologists: Coronavirus (COVID-19) infection and pregnancy
+Royal College of Obstetricians and Gynaecologists: Coronavirus (COVID-19) infection and pregnancy

-- All pregnant women admitted with suspected / confirmed COVID-19 infection should receive prophylactic LMWH, unless birth is expected within 12 hours.
-Additionally women who develop new symptoms of COVID-19 during admission should be prescribed prophylactic LMWH.
+- All pregnant women admitted with suspected or confirmed COVID-19 should be offered prophylactic LMWH, unless birth is expected within 12 hours or there is a significant risk of haemorrhage.

-Royal College of Obstericians and Gynaecologists: Coronavirus (COVID-19) infection and abortion care
+Royal College of Obstetricians and Gynaecologists: Coronavirus (COVID-19) infection and abortion care

 - The Royal College of Obstetricians & Gynaecologists have released guidance on abortion care during the COVID-19 pandemic.